invisibleroads/invisibleroads-tutorials/life-dance.rst

 Dance
 =====
-Having fun is more important than doing a lot of combos.
+Having fun is more important than doing a lot of moves.

 Salsa